 Unlike banking transactions, digital currency transactions are not processed through a centralised authority, or clearing house.
 They are processed through the Blockchain, which acts much like a third-party clearing house, except that the clearing (or reconciliation and verification of transactions) component is direct and machine-to-machine.

 In the transactional validation process, transactions are time-stamped via a hash algorithm that was designed by the NSA, which creates an ongoing chain, and a decentralised digital record (a ledger) which cannot be altered and records transactions chronologically and publicly.

-In the P3 infrastructure regime, a smart contract system, such as Ubiq’s, can save governments and the private sector billions of dollars in the elimination of leakage payments.
+In the P3 infrastructure regime, a smart contract system can save governments and the private sector billions of dollars in the elimination of leakage payments.
 That is because the Blockchain’s ledger which records all the financial transactions, such as payments for asset management funds that are processed through it, are publicly available online and are recorded and linked.
 If P3 infrastructure payments are made using a digital currency, there is complete transparency on all parts of the payment ecosystem.
 Anyone can view the history of all the financial transactions associated with a project and, as a result, the risk of illegal corruption payments to PEPs or other parties is minimised.
 And even if they are made, they are traceable by anti-corruption enforcement officials immediately without the need for judicial intervention.